 In this tutorial, you will learn several tips and tricks that will help you write cleaner ReactJS code.
 The aim of these refactorings is to make your life easier while debugging.
 Unless you are a complete ReactJS newbie, you will know that rendering HTML in ReactJS applications is done using JSX.
 JSX looks similar to HTML and the end result is HTML.
 While JSX looks like HTML it is not.
 There are some fundamental differences.
 If you are not aware of these differences then you will likely waste many hours in frustration wondering why your application is behaving in a way that you did not intend it to!
 If you want to make your life a little easier when using React, then read on.

 What is JSX?

-Spacing : As your JSX gets transpiled the spacing may not work the same as it would in HTML:
+Spacing : As your JSX gets transpiled, the spacing in your component may not work the same way as it would in normal HTML:

 In HTML putting a space between elements will add a space to it.
 In React this would be ignored.
-You could add a space, this way:
+Instead, you could add a space, this way:

-As JSX is converted into HTML, there are a few subtle differences you need to be aware.
+As we have covered, due to JSX being converted into HTML, there are a few subtle differences you need to be aware.
 JSX gives you a number of benefits and for such a small trade-off, it's pretty easy.